skadistats/clarity-examples/README.md

 run the complete replay, but instead uses the ControllableRunner to directly seek to the last tick in the replay.

 You can find it under [skadistats.clarity.examples.matchend.Main.java](https://github.com/skadistats/clarity-examples/blob/master/src/main/java/skadistats/clarity/examples/matchend/Main.java).
-After building it from the project root with

-	mvn -P matchend package

-you can run it with
+Follow the instructions above to build and run it with

-	java -jar target/matchend.one-jar.jar replay.dem
+    <exampleName> = matchend

 ### Tracking spawns / deaths